 Members were encouraged to live according to the group’s moral standard, known as the “Four Absolutes,” Absolute Honesty, Absolute Purity, Absolute Unselfishness, and Absolute Love.
 The group’s purpose was to rid sin from people’s lives, and it viewed alcoholism as a moral deficiency.

 Bill W quit drinking after Ebby Thatcher, his former drinking buddy, introduced him to the Oxford Group.
 Ebby approached Bill W with the declaration that “he had got religion” and explained how he had been able to put down the bottle thanks to the teachings of the Oxford Group.

 “Why don’t you choose your own conception of God?”
 Ebby asked Bill W.

 These words marked a turning point in the formation of AA.
 They allowed Bill W to finally stop fighting religion and move past one of the great hurdles that prevented him from staying sober.

-In June of 1935, while Bill W was in Akron, Ohio he was struck with the urge to drink.
+In June of 1935, while Bill W was in Akron, Ohio, he was struck with the urge to drink.
 By then, Bill W knew he would be susceptible to drinking if he did not try to help another person who was suffering from the disease of alcoholism.
-He reached out to an another alcoholic in an attempt to help both another alcoholic and himself simultaneously.
+He reached out to another alcoholic in an attempt to help both another alcoholic and himself simultaneously.
 The alcoholic was Dr. Robert Smith.